Table of Contents

 3. Stress Management

-High stress leads to high cortisol, which can disrupt thyroid function.
-While "reducing stress" is easier said than done, simple practices like a daily ten-minute walk in nature, deep breathing exercises, or ensuring you have a consistent wind-down routine before bed can help calm the nervous system and reduce the frequency of "vagal" palpitations (palpitations linked to the nervous system).
-If you are trying to interpret why your results and symptoms do not quite match, our guide to reading thyroid blood test results may also help.
+High stress leads to high cortisol, which disrupts thyroid function.
+Practices like deep breathing or a consistent wind-down routine can calm the nervous system.
+If your results and symptoms don't seem to match, our guide to reading thyroid blood test results may help.

 4. Sleep Hygiene

-Fatigue is the hallmark of hypothyroidism.
-When you are overtired, your heart has to work harder to keep you going, which can trigger palpitations.
-Aim for a consistent sleep schedule.
-If you find you are waking up with a thumping heart, it may be worth discussing sleep apnoea with your GP, as this is more common in people with an underactive thyroid.
+Overtiredness forces the heart to work harder.
+If you wake up with a thumping heart, discuss sleep apnoea with your GP, as it is more common in those with an underactive thyroid.

 Summary: From Mystery to Management

 Can an underactive thyroid cause palpitations?
-Yes, it certainly can—whether through a slow-but-forceful heart rate, ectopic beats caused by electrical irritability, or the side effects of associated nutrient deficiencies.
+Yes, it can—through forceful heart rates, ectopic beats, or associated nutrient deficiencies.

-However, the key is not to panic.
-At Blue Horizon, we champion a calm, professional, and step-by-step approach:
+At Blue Horizon, we champion a step-by-step approach:

-- See your GP first to rule out any serious or immediate cardiac concerns.
+- See your GP first to rule out immediate cardiac concerns.

-- Use targeted testing if you need a clearer, broader picture to take back to your doctor.
+- Use targeted testing if you need a broader picture to take back to your doctor.

 FAQ